helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 ### Aligns with previous standards
 It's common advice to new hotspot owners to install their hotspots 350-400 meters apart from one another.
 This is the distance represented by *Minimum Distance*.
 Hotspots that are asserted less than this distance apart may not witness each other's beacons.
 This HIP extends that concept.
 Hotspots which are less then *Minimum Distance* apart are providing *Redundant Coverage* and only the first to witness shall be rewarded.

-In other words, owners may have a grievance if the distance advice given them over years changed via this HIP.
+Owners may have a grievance if the distance advice given them over years changed via this HIP.
 ### Multiple hotspots per location
 Many owners want to install multiple hotspots per location for various reasons.
 This proposal would implicity allow such installations, yet discourage them by removing rewards.